JPC SYSTEMIC PATHOLOGY

 HISTORY: None

-MORPHOLOGIC DIAGNOSIS: Small intestine: Enteritis, lymphoplasmacytic and eosinophilic, chronic-active, diffuse, moderate, with crypt hyperplasia, villus blunting, fusion, and erosion, and abundant rhabditoid nematode adults, eggs, and larvae, etiology consistent with Strongyloides sp., gibbon (Hylobates sp.), nonhuman primate.
+MORPHOLOGIC DIAGNOSIS: Small intestine: Enteritis, lymphoplasmacytic and eosinophilic, chronic-active, diffuse, moderate, with crypt hyperplasia, villus blunting, fusion, and erosion, and numerous rhabditoid nematode adults, eggs, and larvae, etiology consistent with Strongyloides sp., gibbon (Hylobates sp.), nonhuman primate.

 ETIOLOGIC DIAGNOSIS: Intestinal strongyloidosis